 For anyone considering a career in cosmetology, Collins offers a few words of wisdom.
 “If it’s something you love, make it work for you.
 Don’t be scared of failing,” she says.
 “Some of my biggest failures brought out my best work.
 After all, when you love what you do it’s not work.”

 Are you ready to follow your dreams to become a hairstylist?
-MTI’s Paul Mitchell the School helps you develop the beauty and cosmetology skills you need for a rewarding career.
-At Paul Mitchell the School, you’ll learn salon techniques as well as the business fundamentals you’ll need.
+Paul Mitchell the School at Campus helps you develop the beauty and cosmetology skills you need for a rewarding career.
+At Paul Mitchell the School at Campus, you’ll learn salon techniques as well as the business fundamentals you’ll need.
 You’ll learn about marketing, merchandising, client retention and cash flow management.
 All of that plus small class sizes limited to 16 students and one-on-one attention from your industry-professional instructors will prepare you for the next step: taking the California State Cosmetology Board exam.
 From there, the sky’s the limit.

 Make your dream a reality.
-Register for the cosmetology program at MTI College today.
+Register for the cosmetology program at Campus today.